-The mission of South Carolina Farm to Institution is to facilitate the communication, education, and opportunities for farmers, distributors, and institutions to support healthy, locally produced food throughout South Carolina.
+The mission of South Carolina Farm to Institution is to facilitate communication, education, and opportunities for farmers, distributors, and institutions to support healthy, locally produced food throughout South Carolina.

 - Helps influence healthy eating habits by increasing access to locally sourced produce